 To start, check out his SaaS-specific posts—it’s an extensive list, and you’re sure to learn a lot.

-Bringing a bit of levity to the SaaS space is Jason Cohen’s A Smart Bear blog, which focuses on marketing and other startup “geekery.”
-With plenty of SaaS-industry experience under his belt (and after selling his company for millions), this blog is a great all-around informative, fun resource.
+Bringing humor to the industry is Jason Cohen’s A Smart Bear blog, which focuses on marketing and other startup “geekery.”
+With plenty of SaaS-industry experience (including selling his company for millions), this blog is an informative, fun resource.

 Cheating?
 Maybe—I’ve included a resource list within a resource list.
-However, this list by InsightSquared contains much more than just a couple blogs.
-In addition, it lists notable entrepreneurs and venture capitalists in the field (tip—follow them on Twitter!), useful apps, and a whole lot more.
+However, this list by InsightSquared contains much more than just a couple of blogs.
+On this list, you’ll find notable entrepreneurs and venture capitalists in the field, useful apps, and a whole lot more.